Adroiti/docs-for-code-review-tools/Bandit-B304.md

 ## Description

-Insecure or sub-optimal cipher could be possibly dangerous and should be replaced with a better alternative such as AES.
-For example, DES is now considered insecure because a brute force attack is possible.
-DES module in Cipher package is provided only for legacy purposes with recommendation to use AES instead.
+Insecure or sub-optimal cipher could be possibly dangerous and should be replaced with a better alternative such as `AES`.
+For example, `DES` is now considered insecure because a brute force attack is possible. `DES` module in `Cipher` package is provided only for legacy purposes with recommendation to use `AES` instead.

 Use the following table to replace legacy cipher: